Last updated on January 23rd, 2023 at 06:59 am

 3. Using Drone Technology with Digital Replicas

 A digital replica or twin is a computer simulation that closely mimics a real-world object in every way possible.
 For instance, a digital replica of a house can mimic it down to its temperature and wall thickness.
 That being said, drones have capabilities that can improve the efficiency of digital twins.
 They can take a 360-degree, up-close video of a physical object.
 Furthermore, drones readily collect all the data necessary to produce a digital twin.
-This will make it easier for businesses to create an accurate digital replica of the product or structures they want to sell.
+This will make it easier for businesses to create an accurate digital replica of the products or structures they want to sell.

 4. Supply Chain Applications of Drone Technology